socketry/async-service-supervisor/readme.md

   - [Process Monitor](https://socketry.github.io/async-service-supervisor/guides/process-monitor/index) - This guide explains how to use the <code class="language-ruby">Async::Service::Supervisor::ProcessMonitor</code> to log CPU and memory metrics for your worker processes.

+  - [Utilization Monitor](https://socketry.github.io/async-service-supervisor/guides/utilization-monitor/index) - This guide explains how to use the <code class="language-ruby">Async::Service::Supervisor::UtilizationMonitor</code> to collect and aggregate application-level utilization metrics from your worker processes.

 ## Releases

 Please see the [project releases](https://socketry.github.io/async-service-supervisor/releases/index) for all releases.

+### Unreleased

+  - Introduce `UtilizationMonitor`, that uses shared memory to track worker utilization metrics, like total and active requests, connections, etc.

 ### v0.11.0